“Elegant French-owned B&B in bohemian Santa Teresa, with a pool plus views of Sugarloaf Mountain and Guanabara Bay”

 Garden-level rooms are slightly darker but a good size.
 The Carmen Miranda Junior Suite is adorned with books, pictures and magazines featuring the Brazilian star.
 Deluxe Room Pop has the liveliest décor plus a private little veranda.
 The other Deluxe Rooms - Amazonia, Lapa and Mascaras - have a more Brazilian feel, with indigenous prints and earthy tones.

 Beds are kingsize or twin; bathrooms have soft robes, slippers and O Boticario toiletries.
 All rooms have air-conditioning, minibars, satellite TV and internet access.

 - Extra beds

-After some late nights we were kindly woken by gentle tinkling outside our shutters.
-Breakfast was being laid out on our veranda.
-Served on fine blue and white china, it was a great start to the day: a choice of natural teas, fruit salad, yoghurt, cereal, pastries, jam and coffee.
-There's also ham and cheese (but don't expect much choice on the cheese front in Brazil: you get 2 types - white and yellow!).
-If you have a room without a terrace, you eat by the pool or around the table in the living room.
+After some late nights, we chose to take breakfast at Mama Ruisa and were kindly woken by gentle tinkling as it was laid out on the veranda outside our shutters.
+Served on fine blue and white china, it was a great start to the day: natural teas, fruit salad, yoghurt, cereal, pastries, jam and coffee.
+If you have a room without a terrace, eat by the pool or around the living room table.